 - Ensure that outreach efforts also encourage qualified applicants with disabilities and covered veterans.

 Selection: To hire the most qualified applicant using a fair and nondiscriminatory process.

 - Review the selection process to ensure that it treats each applicant fairly and consistently.
-Consult with your Employment Analyst.
+Consult with your Talent Acquisition Consultant.

 - Review the interview format and questions for possible bias.
-Consult with a diverse group of individuals, your Employment Analyst, or Staff Equal Employment Opportunity (EEO) Compliance.
+Consult with a diverse group of individuals, your Talent Acquisition Consultant, or Staff Equal Employment Opportunity (EEO) Compliance.

 - Ensure that reasonable accommodations are made to applicants needing them.

 - If using a group interview process, create a diverse selection panel.
-Contact Employment Analysts and/or members from campus staff organizations to serve on panel.
+Contact Talent Acquisition Consultants and/or members from campus staff organizations to serve on panel.

 - Assess all applicants using the same selection criteria.

 - Consider all skills that qualify the applicant, including experience with actual tasks as well as transferable skills, when reviewing job applications.

 - Interview as many applicants as possible to increase opportunity.